MicrosoftDocs/learn/learn-pr/azure/enterprise-scale-introduction/includes/3-enterprise-scale-architecture-approach.md

 - **Goal**: Provide consistent landing zones based on an application archetype subscription strategy to minimize subscription sprawl.
 Expand the definition of requisite components to better fit the governance and compliance needs of a cloud-mature enterprise.

-**Principal purpose**: Limited refactoring opportunities and a defined subscription strategy create an opportunity to mature your organization's landing zones faster.
+- **Principal purpose**: Limited refactoring opportunities and a defined subscription strategy create an opportunity to mature your organization's landing zones faster.
 Enterprise-scale landing zones broaden the primary purpose of a landing zone to focus on aspects of governance, compliance, security, and operational management.
 Each of these areas is addressed in the first release of the landing zone and supporting shared platform services.

-  An example is how city utilities like water, gas, and electricity are available before new homes are constructed.
-In this analogy, the network, identity and access management, policies, management, and monitoring are shared utility services that must be readily available to help streamline the application migration process before it begins.
+To use an analogy, shared city utilities such as water, gas, and electricity are available to new homes before they're constructed.
+Likewise, for landing zones, the network, identity and access management, policies, management, and monitoring must be readily available to help streamline the application migration process before it begins.

-In addition to the key aspects denoted here, the design, configuration, deployment, and integration of each landing zone should meet your organization's critical requirements relating to:
+In addition to the key aspects noted here, the design, configuration, deployment, and integration of each landing zone should meet your organization's critical requirements as they relate to:

 - Business continuity and disaster recovery at platform and application levels.
 - Service management, such as incident response and support.